Fremantle Stuff > people >

-William Mackie arrived in Fremantle 12 October 1829 on board the Caroline.
-He was Chairman of the Court of Quarter Sessions, and also Advocate-General of the Colony.
+William Henry Mackie arrived in Fremantle 12 October 1829 per Caroline.
+He was Chairman of the Court of Quarter Sessions, a foundation member of the first Legislative Council, and then Advocate-General of the Colony.

 ...
 William Mackie ... had graduated from Trinity College, Cambridge and been admitted to the Inner Temple in 1822.
 He had practised in India and was appointed for the new settlement even before Stirling.
 Mackie was to become one of the most highly esteemed of the colony’s early ﬁgures.
 Within weeks of arrival he was chairman of the new Court of Quarter Sessions and adviser to the government in all matters of law.
 Two years later he became the ﬁrst Advocate-General and in 1834 Commissioner of the Civil Court, praised for his human qualities as well as his professional acumen.
 O'Brien & Statham-Drew: 14.

 Conole, Peter 2015, 'Courtly things', FHS Newsletter, Winter: 9-10.

 Honniball, J. H. M. 1967, 'Mackie, William Henry', Australian Dictionary of Biography.

 Irwin, Frederick Chidley 1835, The State and Position of Western Australia, London.

 O'Brien, Jacqueline & Pamela Statham-Drew 2013, Court and Camera: The Life and Times of A.H.
 Stone, Fremantle Press: 14.